 For propagation in transparent media, λ is the wavelength in the medium (i.e., not the vacuum wavelength).
 Otherwise, the formalism explained above can be used without modification, assuming that the medium is homogeneous, isotropic and lossless.

 which shows that the smaller the waist radius and the longer the wavelength, the stronger is the divergence of the beam far from the waist.
 The beam parameter product (product of waist radius and far-field divergence angle) of a Gaussian beam is λ/π, i.e., it depends only the wavelength.
-For laser beams with non-ideal beam quality (see below), that value is larger.
+For light beams with non-ideal beam quality (see below), that value is larger.

 The article on laser beams contains a paragraph titled “Limitations for the Focusing of Laser Beams”.
 The presented rules can be applied to Gaussian beams but also to generalize beams with some larger M2 factor.